Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ```
 ![](../assets/shape_rectangular_frame.png)

+Note how the top left and size govern the position and size of the outer perimeter of the rectangular frame.

 #### Circular Ring

-The round form of a rectangular frame, we have `CircularRing`, which takes a center, the radius of the outer perimeter, as well as the thickness.
+For the round of a rectangular frame, we have [`CircularRing`](@ref), which takes a center, the radius of the outer perimeter, as well as the thickness.
 Like `Circle` and `Ellipse`, we have to specify the number of outer vertices, which decides the smoothness of the ring:

 ```julia
 circular_ring = CircularRing(